A contribution to the understanding

 Horus is an archetype.
 An archetype lacks an earthly mother.
 So what does it mean when an archetype liquidates another one, in this case its mother?
 A typical feature is the severing and the partitioning of the archetype.
 Osiris was cut into pieces, too.
 It seems like the deicidal archetype has reached a level of excitation sufficient to push the antagonistic archetype over the edge into the temporal realm.
 Energy is transferred from one archetype to another, causing the latter to pass the threshold of consciousness, where its inner opposites fly apart.
 It is immediately appropriated by the ego and undergoes intellectual abstraction.
 From the unconscious viewpoint, this is equal to dismemberment.
 In Scandinavian fairy tales, the trolls explode when being exposed to sunlight, becoming a heap of rocks.
 Sooner or later it becomes the fate of all trolls.
 (There is only one troll who can tolerate sunlight to a degree.
 This is Humpe, because he was born with sunlight in his eyes.)
 In Egyptian myth, Seth attempted to rape Horus.
 The transfer of semen would signify a transference of psychic energy from one archetype to another, with potentially fateful consequences for the latter.
 However, the act of killing is usually carried out with less obvious phallic symbols, such as a sword or a spear.

 In this context, matricide denotes the death of an archetype.
 It does not imply the killing of a human being, nor does it signify repression.
 Narcissus dies because he becomes cognizant.
 He is frozen by his own mirror-image.
-This means that he is caught up in the realm of self-awareness.
+It means that he is caught up in the realm of self-awareness.
 The seer Tiresias prophesied: “Narcissus will live to a ripe old age, provided that he never knows himself.”
 Of course, an archetype cannot really die and disappear, which is why it is soon revived in myth.
 The archetype, as such, is not integrable with temporality.
 It will continue its unconscious existence, although in less resplendent form, as Isis with a cow’s head (signifying unconsciousness), or as Osiris as regent of the underworld.
 Nevertheless, the dismemberment of the archetype is an important motif.
 It is also illustrated with restrainment and continuous torture, which is the fate that befell Prometheus.
 It signifies his death insofar as his autonomy is eliminated.
 The sacrifices made by the gods always bring boons to humanity, whose cultural world is enlarged.

-As a symbol, paradise is connected with the number four, which is a number that denotes completeness.
+As a symbol, paradise is connected with the number four; a number that denotes completeness.
 There are four rivers in the biblical paradise.
 The number denotes a naive and unmindful form of wholeness, as experienced by Adam and Eve while living in the Garden.
 When they “opened their eyes”, they became aware of evil in the form of the serpent, living in the midst of the Garden.
 The illusion was lost and they had to leave paradise.
 The number four has always been connected with ambivalence; it is both good and bad.
 The alchemist Dorneus (c.
 1530-1584) said that quartarius

 (four) is the binarius